Casey Australia Tours is one of Western Australia’s most experienced coach tour operators, showing off their spectacular state since 1973.

 At Mount Augustus, enjoy a tour including Edney Spring and Flintstone Rock.
 Later a visit to Cattle Pool on the nearby Lyons River.
 Rest and relax in this outback oasis.

-Turning south, cross the Gascoyne and Murchinson Rivers and return to Cue.
+Turning south, cross the Gascoyne and Murchison Rivers and return to Cue.
 Visit Walga Rock, a monolith five kilometres around the base and 1.5 kilometres long, the second largest in Australia.
 Enjoy a barbecue at the Rock and return to Cue.

 Onto Yalgoo and a visit to Jokers Tunnel, Morawa for lunch and on through the rural scenery to Perth.